erguteb/erguteb.github.io/_pages/about.md

   - /about.html
 ---

 Ergute Bao (Bob) obtained his PhD from the National University of Singapore (NUS), advised by Professor [Xiaokui Xiao](https://www.comp.nus.edu.sg/~xiaoxk/) in 2024 and BSc with First Class Honors from the Chinese University of Hong Kong (CUHK) in 2018, both in Computer Science.
-Bob has previously interned at SEA AI Lab and Alibaba DAMO Academy (link to [CV](https://erguteb.github.io//files/CV_ergute.pdf)).
+Bob has previously interned at SEA AI Lab and Alibaba (link to [CV](https://erguteb.github.io//files/CV_ergute.pdf)).

 Research Interest
 ---